 As I’m sure you’ve noticed, I adore quinoa and use it ALL.THE.TIME.
-It’s quick to cook, gluten-free, a complete source of protein, full of fiber, high in magnesium and a good source of manganese, iron, copper, folate, zinc, phosphorous, riboflavin and other B vitamins.
+It’s quick to cook, gluten-free, a complete source of protein, full of fiber, high in magnesium and a good source of manganese, iron, copper, folate, zinc, phosphorus, riboflavin and other B vitamins.

-1 lb.fresh asparagus, trimmed and chopped into 1 inch pieces
+1lb.fresh asparagus, trimmed and chopped into 1 inch pieces

 1bunch of radishes, quartered

 juice of 1 lemon

 2teaspoonspure maple syrup

 pinchof crushed red pepper flakes

 1/3cupparsley leaves, chopped

 1/4cupshelled pistachios, chopped

-Pre-heat the oven to 400° F. Toss asparagus and radishes with olive oil and spread in a single layer on a baking sheet lined with parchment paper or a baking stone.
-Bake for 15-20 minutes or until the vegetables have reached your desired texture.
+Bake: Cook vegetables for 15-20 minutes or until the vegetables have reached your desired texture.
 If your asparagus spears are really thin, they may need to be taken out of the oven a bit earlier than the radishes.

-Once roasted, remove the veggies from the oven and allow to cool for 20 minutes.
+Cool: Once roasted, remove the veggies from the oven and allow to cool for 20 minutes.

-Meanwhile in a large salad bowl, whisk together lemon juice, olive oil, garlic, maple syrup, sea salt, and red pepper flakes.
+Whisk dressing: In a large salad bowl, whisk together lemon juice, olive oil, garlic, maple syrup, sea salt, and red pepper flakes.

-Add the asparagus, radishes, quinoa, parsley, scallions, and toss well to combine.
+Add ingredients: Combing the asparagus, radishes, quinoa, parsley, scallions, to a medium bowl and toss well to combine.